 4. The Complete Norway Route - 10-day driving tour of Norway

-This is a great itinerary for the summer, as the access to fjords will mean plenty of time to try your hand at kayaking, swimming and cruising across those glorious fjords.
-Nature lovers will adore this road trip.
+This is an ideal summer itinerary, as you'll have access to the fjords.
+This means plenty of time to try your hand at kayaking, swimming and cruising across those glorious fjords.
+Nature lovers will adore this road trip!

 What’s the drive like?

 This is an exciting route that takes you on Trollstigen on the way to Ålesund, as well as on the Eagle Road.
-In total, the distance you’ll cover is 1234km/777mi, with each driving stretch achievable in 3-4 hour stints.
+In total, the distance you’ll cover is 1,234 kilometres (777 miles), with each driving stretch achievable in 3 to 4 hour stints.

 What itinerary is best for a 10-day complete Norway road trip?